Marcel Proust: Personal life

+Because of his allergies and frequent asthma attacks, and the misunderstanding of the disease at the time, Proust was considered a hypochondriac by his doctors.
+His correspondence provides some clues on his symptoms.
+According to Yellowlees Douglas, Proust suffered from the vascular subtype of Ehlers–Danlos Syndrome.

 Early writing

 Proust was involved in writing and publishing from an early age.
 In addition to the literary magazines with which he was associated, and in which he published while at school (La Revue verte and La Revue lilas), from 1890 to 1891 he published a regular society column in the journal Le Mensuel.
 In 1892, he was involved in founding a literary review called Le Banquet (also the French title of Plato's Symposium), and throughout the next several years Proust published small pieces regularly in this journal and in the prestigious La Revue Blanche.

 In 1896 Les plaisirs et les jours, a compendium of many of these early pieces, was published.
 The book included a foreword by Anatole France, drawings by Mme Lemaire in whose salon Proust was a frequent guest, and who inspired Proust's Mme Verdurin.
 She invited him and Reynaldo Hahn to her château de Réveillon (the model for Mme Verdurin's La Raspelière) in summer 1894, and for three weeks in 1895.
-This book was so sumptuously produced that it cost twice the normal price of a book its size.
+Despite the contents being well received, the book sold poorly due to its high price, which was widely ridiculed.
+The price was due to the fact that the book was so sumptuously produced.

 That year Proust also began working on a novel, which was eventually published in 1952 and titled Jean Santeuil by his posthumous editors.
 Many of the themes later developed in In Search of Lost Time find their first articulation in this unfinished work, including the enigma of memory and the necessity of reflection; several sections of In Search of Lost Time can be read in the first draft in Jean Santeuil.
 The portrait of the parents in Jean Santeuil is quite harsh, in marked contrast to the adoration with which the parents are painted in Proust's masterpiece.
 Following the poor reception of Les Plaisirs et les Jours, and internal troubles with resolving the plot, Proust gradually abandoned Jean Santeuil in 1897 and stopped work on it entirely by 1899.

 Beginning in 1895 Proust spent several years reading Thomas Carlyle, Ralph Waldo Emerson, and John Ruskin.
 Through this reading, he refined his theories of art and the role of the artist in society.
 Also, in Time Regained Proust's universal protagonist recalls having translated Ruskin's Sesame and Lilies.
 The artist's responsibility is to confront the appearance of nature, deduce its essence and retell or explain that essence in the work of art.
 Ruskin's view of artistic production was central to this conception, and Ruskin's work was so important to Proust that he claimed to know "by heart" several of Ruskin's books, including The Seven Lamps of Architecture, The Bible of Amiens, and Praeterita.